lixkel/Blockchain/README.md

 I wrote this back in 2020 (I promise my coding skills improved, I even write comments now :) ) while still in high school as learning project as I wanted to learn how blockchains work.
 I also didn't want to make just anothet cryptocurrency so i added my own twist and that was storing text messages on blockchain.
 As I mentioned at the start this idea has some significant drawbacks.

 ## Usage
-> **Warning:** This messenger won't work as the initial peer discovery relies on hardcoed node which is offline (but you can still run your own)
+> **Warning:** This messenger won't work as the initial peer discovery relies on hardcoed node which is offline (but you can still run your own).

-All you have to do is run the main.py with python3
+All you have to do is run the main.py with python3.
+There is also [Graphical version](https://github.com/lixkel/Blockchain-ui).

 ## Technical details